-R4071: If the CLIENT and the DEVICE exchanged certificates during the TLS handshake, and the DEVICE as well as the CLIENT were able to verify the certificates, the CLIENT and DEVICE are mutually authenticated, and no further steps SHALL be required.
+R4071: If the CLIENT and the SERVICE exchanged certificates during the TLS handshake, and the SERVICE as well as the CLIENT were able to verify the certificates, the CLIENT and SERVICE are mutually authenticated, and no further steps SHALL be required.

-R4046: A DEVICE MAY require HTTP Authentication step after the TLS handshake, if the DEVICE was not able to verify the certificate, or if the CLIENT did not provide a certificate during the TLS handshake.
+R4046: A SERVICE MAY require HTTP Authentication step after the TLS handshake, if the SERVICE was not able to verify the certificate, or if the CLIENT did not provide a certificate during the TLS handshake.

 X.509 certificates are the preferred mechanism for authenticating a client, but in cases where x.509 client certificates are unavailable or where validation is infeasible, the DEVICE may use HTTP Authentication to request client credentials.

-R4048: If the HTTP authentication is successful, and the CLIENT presents a certificate to the DEVICE, the DEVICE SHOULD cache the certificate in its local certificate store of trusted certificates for future authentication of the CLIENT.
+R4048: If the HTTP authentication is successful, and the CLIENT presents a certificate to the SERVICE, the SERVICE SHOULD cache the certificate in its local certificate store of trusted certificates for future authentication of the CLIENT.

-R4048 avoids the need for HTTP authentication for subsequent associations.
+R4048 avoids the need for HTTP authentication for subsequent connections.

 HTTP Authentication

 HTTP authentication requires credentials in the form of username and password.
-It is assumed that how the CLIENT and DEVICE share knowledge of the username and password is out-of-band and beyond the scope of this profile.
+It is assumed that how the CLIENT and SERVICE share knowledge of the username and password is out-of-band and beyond the scope of this profile.

-Because the authentication is performed over the Secure Channel established during TLS handshake and after the CLIENT has authenticated the DEVICE, HTTP Basic authentication may be used safely.
+Because the authentication is performed over the Secure Channel established during TLS handshake and after the CLIENT has authenticated the SERVICE, HTTP Basic authentication may be used safely.

-R4050: If a DEVICE requires HTTP authentication, the DEVICE SHALL challenge the CLIENT using the HTTP 401 response code.
+R4050: If a SERVICE requires HTTP authentication, the SERVICE SHALL challenge the CLIENT using the HTTP 401 response code.

 R4051: A CLIENT MUST authenticate using one of the options listed in the HTTP-Authenticate header.